NikUstimenko/acoustotreams/docs/tmatrixc.rst

 Two-dimensional arrays (in the xy plane)
 ========================================

-As the last example, we want to examine a structure that is a crystal consisting of infinitely long cylinders in a square array in the xy plane.
+As the last example, let us examine a structure that is a crystal consisting of infinitely long cylinders in a square array in the xy plane.

 .. literalinclude:: examples/crystal_tmatrixc.py